Allison Creek - Lake Wylie

 Allison Creek Peninsula is surrounded by Big and Little Allison Creek inlets, two of the most desirable recreational areas on the lake.
 At the point of the peninsula, Allison Creek flows into the main channel of Lake Wylie.

-The community is comprised of a group of individual property owners and the subdivisions of Mariner’s Bluff, Mariner’s Watch Cove and Palm Tree Cove.
+The community is comprised of a group of individual property owners and the subdivisions of Mariner’s Bluff, Mariner’s Watch Cove.
+Palm Tree Cove and Palm Tree Cove II.
 Outside the subdivisions, you will find "river cabins" as well as million-dollar mansions.
 Lake Wylie real estate is available on Allison Creek on a limited basis.

 Allison Creek’s 250+ homes are located in the Clover School district off Hwy 274 - Hands Mill Road, in the 29745 (York) zip code area.
 Allison Creek Homeowners' Association exists as a voluntary organization to improve quality of Lake Wylie life along the Allison Creek Peninsula.
 Mariners Watch Cove, Mariners Bluff, and Palm Tree Cove each have HOA's that maintain landscaping, lighting, and other amenities within those individual neighborhoods.

-Palm Tree Cove, a newer development off Allison Creek Road, features a pool, walking trails, and dry boat storage.
-Prices for interior homes start at $400,000.
+Palm Tree Cove features a neighborhood pool, walking trails, and dry boat storage.
+Prices for interior homes start in the low $500's.
 Waterview and waterfront homes carry higher prices.
-Palm Tree Cove II is currently being developed with homes in the $200's.
+Palm Tree Cove II features interior homes from the mid-$300's to $600's, with waterview homes priced higher.

 Beautiful mornings on Allison Creek...